Triggers

 In a firearm, a small amount of pressure on a spring-loaded trigger acts via an internal mechanism of levers to release a firing pin, which strikes a percussion cap or primer, setting off a small charge which in turn ignites a mass of gunpowder.
 This releases a large amount of explosive energy and drives a bullet down the barrel.
 The consequences can be out of all proportion to the barely visible squeezing of the trigger finger.

-Nowadays workshop facilitators and event presenters may give their audience ‘trigger warnings’ if they are going near a sensitive topic which people might be triggered by.
+Nowadays online group admins and even radio presenters may give their audience ‘trigger warnings’ if the conversation is going near a sensitive topic which people might be triggered by.
 We are encouraged to be careful not to ‘retrigger’ someone’s trauma.
 As if it’s a third person who is causing us pain or is responsible for our pain when we’re triggered!
 On the contrary, it’s our own pain, it’s already inside us, making us ill in one way or another, and the trigger is not the issue anyway.
-All the rest of the mechanism, the hammer, the explosive charge, the bullet, is entirely our own.
+All the rest of the mechanism: the hammer, the explosive charge, the bullet, is entirely our own.
 What’s more, few situations give us more direct information about our fixed patterns of belief and offer us such ideal chances to work with our childhood traumas than that of being triggered.
 We should thank those who accidentally ‘trigger’ us, not complain!

 Typically, as with firearms, triggering happens practically in an instant.
 Our button has been pushed, and before we’re even aware of it, a chain reaction has set in which we are powerless to interrupt.
 Even when it’s happened to us many times before, and we can become aware of the process, we can feel ourselves rapidly losing the plot as a minor irritation spirals into all-out war.
 Still, slowing it right down and naming the stages involved can be a great first step to disarming our triggers.
 I’ve found the firearms metaphor to be surprisingly useful in examining in more detail what it means to be triggered, so that’s what this page does.